mantzas/patron/README.md

 }
 ```

-The above API gives the `Service` the control over a component in order to start and stop it gracefully.
+The above API gives the `Service` the ability to start and gracefully shutdown a `component`.
 The framework divides the components in 2 categories:

 - synchronous, which are components that follow the request/response pattern and
 - asynchronous, which consume messages from a source but don't respond anything back